yangmillstheory/frosty/README.md

     let immutable_type = new ImmutableType('my_property1', undefined)

-Frozen properties can only read, and set once:
+Frozen properties can only be read, and set once:

     let immutable_type = new ImmutableType('my_property1', true)